Table of Contents

 How to Reach Kedarnath

-- By Helicopter: Fly from Phata Helipad to Kedarnath Helipad.
-The helipad is a brief stroll from the temple.
+- Phata Helipad to Kedarnath Helipad: 8–10 minutes.
+The helipad is 500 meters from the temple.

-- Nearest Airport: Jolly Grant Airport, Dehradun (230 km from Gaurikund).
+Nearest Airport: Jolly Grant, Dehradun (230 km from Gaurikund)

 Nearby Places to Visit